-Given Glasgow’s heritage and reputation in international shipbuilding, various Japanese engineers were sent to be learn their trades in Scotland they brought with them oriental artefacts.
-With them came interest in Japanese art and culture which caught Mackintosh’s imagination influencing his style.
+Given Glasgow’s heritage and reputation in international shipbuilding, various Japanese engineers were sent to be learn their trades in Scotland bringing with them oriental artefacts.
+Japanese art and culture caught Mackintosh’s imagination and influenced his style.
 He was fascinated by simple forms, natural materials, the use of texture and light and shadow.
-Japanese arts, furniture and design stressed the quality of the space.
-Combining an Asiatic influence with new warmer aspects of Modernism and Art Nouveau, that were then arriving from Europe, Mackintosh drew on and blended these influence with his upbringing and traditional Scottish architecture to stunning results.
+Japanese arts, furniture and design particularly stressed the quality of the space.
+Combining an Asiatic influence with new warmer aspects of Modernism and Art Nouveau, that were then arriving from Europe, Mackintosh drew on and blended these influence with his upbringing and traditional Scottish architecture with stunning results.

 His architectural output was small, but influential.
-His other great work as an architect was the publisher, Walter Blackie who commissioned Mackintosh to design Hill House in Helensburgh, to the west of Glasgow.
-Blackie stipulated that the construction should include no bricks, plaster, wooden beams or a red-tiled roof, he wanted grey rough cast walls and a slate roof -m otherwise Mackintosh was given a free rein.
+He was commissioned by the publisher, Walter Blackie, to design Hill House in Helensburgh, to the west of Glasgow.
+Blackie stipulated that the construction should include no bricks, plaster, wooden beams or a red-tiled roof.
+He wanted grey rough cast walls and a slate roof but otherwise Mackintosh was given a free rein.
 Mackintosh spent time with the Blackie and his family so as to ensure that his design would suit the needs of the family.

 Mackintosh, his wife, her sister, Frances and his architectural colleague, Herbert MacNair, became known a “The Glasgow Four”.
 They exhibited widely in Glasgow, London and Vienna – influencing a number of contemporaries – and became leaders in the development of the “Glasgow Style” of the 1890’s.